apache/pulsar/site2/website/versioned_docs/version-2.7.1/getting-started-helm.md

 3. Use the Pulsar Helm chart to install a Pulsar cluster to Kubernetes.

+   > NOTE: Please specify `--set initialize=true` when installing a release at the first time. `initialize=true` will start initialize jobs
+   >       to initialize the cluster metadata for both bookkeeper and pulsar clusters.

     ```bash
     helm install \
         --values examples/values-minikube.yaml \